-Southerden, Francesca, BA MSt DPhil Oxf, Associate Professor of Italian and Tutor in Italian A4.
-College Committees2
+Seiradake, Elene, PhD Heidelberg, Associate Professor of Biochemistry and Tutor in Biochemistry

+A4.
+College Committees

-Education Committee is composed of the Principal (in the Chair), the Vice-Principal, Senior Tutor, Treasurer, Librarian, the Dean, Academic Registrar and one Fellow Tutor from each Honour School, nominated by the Tutors in that School.
+Education Committee is composed of the Principal (in the Chair), the Vice-Principal, Senior Tutor, Treasurer, Librarian, the Dean, Academic Registrar and all Tutorial Fellows.
+The PA to the Senior Tutor and Fellows acts as Secretary to the Committee.
+One Fellow from each Honour School, nominated by the Tutors in that School, attends each meeting.
 The Agenda is divided into two parts: Part A and Part B, the latter containing Reserved Business.
-The MCR and JCR Academic Affairs representatives may attend for Part A. Each Honour School may also nominate one Lecturer to serve on the Committee.
-The PA to the Senior Tutor and Academic Fellows acts as Secretary.
+The MCR and JCR Academic Affairs representatives attend for Part A. Each Honour School may also nominate one Lecturer to serve on the Committee.
 The Committee normally meets at least twice a term to consider such educational questions as may from time to time arise and in particular:

-- a) Policies relating to teaching and learning; - b) The progress, industry and conduct of undergraduates and graduates; - c) The awarding of Scholarships, Exhibitions and Prizes from the appropriate funds, and carrying out an annual review of award holders; - d) Examination results: - e) The awarding of course and travel grants from the appropriate funds; - f) Policy and guidance on matters of behavioural discipline - g) The initiation of the College's academic disciplinary procedures in cases of students who fail to meet the stand
+- a) Policies relating to teaching and learning; - b) The progress, industry and conduct of undergraduates and graduates; - c) The awarding of Scholarships, Exhibitions and Prizes from the appropriate funds, and carrying out an annual review of award holders; - d) Examination results; - e) The awarding of course and travel grants from the appropriate funds; - f) Policy and guidance on matters of behavioural discipline - g) The initiation of the College's academic disciplinary procedures in cases of students who fail to meet the stand

-Finance Committee is composed of the Principal (in the Chair), the Vice-Principal, four Fellows who normally serve for at least two years, the Senior Tutor, Domestic Bursar, and Treasurer who acts as Secretary to the Committee.
+Finance Committee is composed of the Principal (in the Chair), the Vice-Principal, four Fellows who normally serve for at least two years, the Senior Tutor, Treasurer/Domestic Bursar who acts as Secretary to the Committee.
 The Governing Body may co-opt not more than three specially qualified persons, whether members of the College or not.
 The Agenda is divided into two parts: Part A and Part B, the latter containing Reserved Business.
 The JCR President and Treasurer, and the MCR President and Treasurer, may attend for Part A. The Committee normally meets at least twice in each term to consider such financial questions as may from time to time arise, and in particular: